ShareRing/Shareledger/test/README.md

 ./build/shareledger node
 ```

-Type `shareledger -h` to get more detailed information on how to execute ShareLedger
+Type `./build/shareledger -h` to get more detailed information on how to execute ShareLedger

 #### Upgrade